Federal Hall National Memorial

 This was the site of New York City's 18th-century City Hall.
-The original building was constructed between 1699 and 1703 on the site of the current Federal Hall National Memorial (26 Wall Street, at the junction of Wall, Broad, and Nassau streets).
+The original building was constructed between 1699 and 1703 on the site of the current Federal Hall National Memorial (26 Wall Street, at the junction of Wall, Broad and Nassau streets).
 The land was donated by Abraham de Peyster, New York mayor.
-The building was the seat of government for the British colony of New York.
+The building was the seat of the British government of the City of New York.

 After the Independence War (1775–83), New York was established as the capital of the United States of America.
 The Constitution was ratified in 1788, New York was the national capital and the City Hall was remodeled in 1789-1790 by Pierre-Charles L’Enfant, for the new Federal Hall, the first Capitol of the United States.
 On April 30, 1789, George Washington was inaugurated here as the first President of the U.S.A.